arifalmas/Tailwind-CSS-4.0/README.md

   🟢 Automatically adding browser-specific prefixes to your CSS so it works everywhere.</br>
   🟢 Letting you nest styles within styles, which can make your code cleaner. </br>
   🟢 Making sure your CSS works on older browsers too.

+  This makes working with Tailwind CSS easier because it does a lot of the setup work for you.